 Make more than the minimum payment each month

 If you make only the minimum payment each month, you will likely spend years paying off your balances.
 For instance, let’s say that you owe $15,000, and your credit card has an average interest rate of 15 percent.
 Credit card companies usually calculate minimum payments as interest plus 1 percent (up to 5 percent) of the debt balance.
 Using this scenario, a $15,000 debt would take over 33 years to repay if you only made minimum payments.
-That would amount to a whopping $18, 230 in interest payments over 33 years.
-If you think about the actual cost of interest on your credit card balance, you are more likely to pay your credit card debt sooner.
-If possible, try to at least double your monthly payment.
+That would amount to a whopping $18,230 in interest payments over 33 years.
+If you think about your credit card balance’s actual cost of interest, you are more likely to pay your credit card debt sooner.
+If possible, try to double your monthly payment at least.

 Create a snowball effect

 Many people find it helpful to concentrate on paying off one card at a time.
-To do this, pick the card with the lowest balance and pay it completely off while paying the minimum amount due on all your other cards.
-Once that card is paid off, apply the money you were paying for it to the next card on your list, and so on until all your cards are paid in full.
+To use this repayment strategy, pick the card with the lowest balance and pay it completely off while paying the minimum amount due on all your other cards.
+Once one card account is paid off, apply the money you paid to the next card on your list.
+Continue to apply this technique until all your debts are paid in full.

 Trigger an avalanche